 - 1. A member may make only one entry in this division. - 2.
 Types of exhibits in this division are open to educational or creative displays, educational posters or notebooks.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand fair conditions.
-No card table exhibits are allowed.

-3. EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
+No card table exhibits are allowed. - 3.
+EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
-The use of live wild animals in educational exhibits is prohibited.
-4 Name accurate district and and comparing the second states of a large second second

-4. Name, county/district, age and year in project should be in a prominent location on the exhibit.
+The use of live wild animals in educational exhibits is prohibited. - 4.
+Name, county/district, age and year in project should be in a prominent location on the exhibit.

-5. Notebooks and Displays will be judged on the following points:
+5. Notebooks and Displays will be judged on the following points: Stopping Power 15

-Stopping Power Is the main idea specific?
-Is the idea presented clearly, simply, forcefully.
+Is the main idea specific?
+Is the idea presented clearly, simply, forcefully?
 15

 Interest, Holding Power 15

-Does the exhibit give the observer additional facts in a

-clear, concise, informative way?
+Does the exhibit give the observer additional facts in a clear, concise, informative way?

 4-H Project Application 15

 Is the subject matter an effective showcase?

 Mechanical Power 15

 Correct letter size, pleasing color combination,

 appropriate symbols, and models

 Personal Growth 25

 How much knowledge was gained by exhibitor?

 Enthusiasm shown

 Educational Value 25

 Knowledge shared.
 Note: Credit all citations, websites or

-The weage shared.
-Note: Credit all challens, websites of

 Other resources used in creating your exhibit.

-6. Posters will be judged on the following points:
+6. P osters will be judged on the following points:

 General Appearance 30

 Information 50

 Organization 20

-275. Notebook.
+540 Notebook.
 Contents pertain to some phase, results, story or information about the wildlife project.

+540 [.] e wildlife

-- 276. Promotional Poster.
-Must be related to something learned in the wildlife project.
-(Flat poster board or foam board no larger than 22" x 28".) - 277.
-Educational Display.
+- project (Elat poster board or foam board no larger than 22" x 2

+- 5402 Educational Display.
 Maximum size is a 3' x 4' tri-fold display board.
-Must be directly related to the wildlife project. - 278.
-Taxidermy/Tanning Exhibit.
+Must be directly related to the wildlife project. - 5403 Taxidermy/Tanning Exhibit.
 Should include an attachment that shows the work in progress through photos with captions, or a detailed journaling of the process.